zhoup2020/turbulent/README.md

 ## 3.Frequently Asked Questions
 File format problems, this software is based on meteorological tower observation data research for development, did not take into account all the file reading situation.
 If you encounter file format problems, you can directly modify the source code.
 ## 4.Technical Support
 Contact details:pzhou6804@gmail.com or zhoup2020@outlook.com
 Author：Ping Zhou
+Supervisor：Zhongming Gao